 Foot Canada Training FCN Clinical Course Curriculum – The Foot Care Nurse Clinical course was developed by Foot Canada Training and is administered by Foot Care Nurse Educators, colleges and universities who have a license to access and use Foot Canada Training's curriculum.
 Education providers teach and administer FCN Clinical independently from Foot Canada Training.
 Each of these education providers have access to the same standardized peer-reviewed education guidelines, teaching materials and suggested FCN Clinical Course Outline.
 Please visit the Clinical Education Providers' page of the Foot Canada Training website for a list of FCN Clinical education providers using the Foot Canada Training curriculum.

-This is the suggested course outline for all FCN Clinical education providers.
-Sections of this course outline may be adjusted by the FCN Clinical Educator to meet local education needs.
-Students are invited to inquire directly with their FCN Clinical Educator to get a final version of the course outline for their location.
+This is the suggested course outline for all FCN Clinical education providers with a license to use the Foot Canada Training Curriculum.
+An appendix may be added to this course outline by the education provider with location-specific additions/modifications.
+Students are invited to inquire directly with their FCN Clinical education provider to get a final version of the course outline for their location

-- FCN Theory- Applicants must start FCN Clinical within 12 months of achieving a passing grade from FCN Theory.
+- FCN Theory- Applicants must start the FCN Clinical course within 12 months of achieving a passing grade from the FCN Theory course.
 Exceptions to the 12-month rule may be allowed in extenuating circumstances.
 Applicants are to contact their FCN Clinical location of choice to discuss their unique circumstances and for more detail.

 - Non-restricted Nursing Registration/License- Applicants must hold a current non-restricted Nursing Registration/License (temporary or full) from the territory or province in which they will be taking the course.